Related: Get a Minnesota Registered Agent

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the state of Minnesota does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Minnesota Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-Once you have Foreign Qualification in Minnesota, you will be required renew your registration once per year.
+Once you have your Minnesota Foreign Qualification, you will be required renew your registration once per year.
 This renewal is free for LLCs but includes a fee for corporations.

 The Minnesota Secretary of State website states the following: